soasada/kotlin-coroutines-webflux-security/README.md

 1. Checks if the request match a given pattern (any by default).
 This is done by [ServerWebExchangeMatcher](https://github.com/spring-projects/spring-security/blob/master/web/src/main/java/org/springframework/security/web/server/util/matcher/ServerWebExchangeMatcher.java).
 If success, continue with step 2, if not skip this filter and continue the chain.
 2. Converts the request to an unauthenticated Authentication object (from the Authorization header by default).
 This is done by [ServerAuthenticationConverter](https://github.com/spring-projects/spring-security/blob/master/web/src/main/java/org/springframework/security/web/server/authentication/ServerAuthenticationConverter.java).
-If the converter returns an empty Mono, continue the chain otherwise go step 3.
+If the converter returns an empty Mono, continue the chain otherwise go to step 3.
 3. Verify the Authentication object provided by step 2.
 This step is done by [ReactiveAuthenticationManager](https://github.com/spring-projects/spring-security/blob/master/core/src/main/java/org/springframework/security/authentication/ReactiveAuthenticationManager.java).
-If the verification is not successful (an AuthenticationException occurs) execute [ServerAuthenticationFailureHandler](https://github.com/spring-projects/spring-security/blob/master/web/src/main/java/org/springframework/security/web/server/authentication/ServerAuthenticationFailureHandler.java) (prompts a user for HTTP Basic authentication by default), otherwise go step 4.
+If the verification is not successful (an AuthenticationException occurs) execute [ServerAuthenticationFailureHandler](https://github.com/spring-projects/spring-security/blob/master/web/src/main/java/org/springframework/security/web/server/authentication/ServerAuthenticationFailureHandler.java) (step 5), otherwise go step 4.
 4. On authentication success:
     1. Save the Authentication object in the security context (session) (nothing is saved by default).
 By [ServerSecurityContextRepository](https://github.com/spring-projects/spring-security/blob/master/web/src/main/java/org/springframework/security/web/server/context/ServerSecurityContextRepository.java).
     2. Execute [ServerAuthenticationSuccessHandler](https://github.com/spring-projects/spring-security/blob/master/web/src/main/java/org/springframework/security/web/server/authentication/ServerAuthenticationSuccessHandler.java) (continue the chain by default).
+5. On authentication error:
+    1. Execute [ServerAuthenticationFailureHandler](https://github.com/spring-projects/spring-security/blob/master/web/src/main/java/org/springframework/security/web/server/authentication/ServerAuthenticationFailureHandler.java) (prompts a user for HTTP Basic authentication by default).

 This is the general algorithm that AuthenticationWebFilter follows, and in which we can customize all steps or keep the default ones that are handy for us.
 In our case, the steps that we are gonna replace are: